SimJeg/NO3sis/README.md

 # NO3sis

-# Warmup : blurring faces
+# Chapter 1 : blurring faces

 It seems openCV is faster and as accurate as face_recognition.
 Both fail when the head is inclined